salanfe/eth-server/README.md

 below are possible ideas for future improvements

 * [ ] add Tailscale and/or a VPN server as alternatives to Cloudflare Tunnel.
-Having both Tailscale and Cloudflare Tunnel installed is possible as a fail-safe.
+Having both Tailscale and Cloudflare Tunnel installed can offer a fail-safe alternative.
 * [ ] fine tune the grafana agent config: scraping logs, relabeling, etc.
 * [ ] get a definitive solution for the chrony config.
 Using Google NTP servers works so far, but there's probably a better solution.
 Additionally, the consensus protocol don't use leap smear time like the Google NTP servers [source](https://github.com/ethereum/consensus-specs/blob/36f0bb0ed62b463947fda97f42f8ddebc9565587/specs/phase0/fork-choice.md#fork-choice).
 * [ ] add more tests and validation
-* [ ] get more eyes on the ansible playbook (I'm no expert)
+* [ ] get more eyes on the ansible playbook
 * [ ] terraform 3rd parties (grafana cloud, cloudflare).
-Although, those are less critical than the server itself, and doing things by hand is probably fine.
-It's mainly a one-time setup.
+Although, those are less critical than the server itself, and doing things by hand is probably fine: as it's mainly a one-time setup.
 Nonetheless, having terraform could possibly speed up onboarding of new joiners (to be balanced with the extra complexity of introducing yet another tool).
 * [ ] use Ansible to manage the eth-docker `.env` file.
 But there should be a reconciliation logic going both ways, making it probably more error prone than necessary.
 Nonetheless, if the server dies, having a copy of the `.env` file is also a good thing.
 * [ ] better solution to manage secrets (e.g. I like working with Google Cloud... add a script to pull secret from Google Secret Manager).
 E.g. see below